MolotovCherry/virtual-display-rs/README.md

 ## Using the app
 Please see the [wiki](https://github.com/MolotovCherry/virtual-display-rs/wiki/Virtual-Display-Driver-Control) for instructions on using the app.

+## Potential problems
+- If you are using integrated graphics, there may be random black screen flickers.
+This seems to only affect integrated graphics, and so far Intel.
+It's unknown right now what the cause is, and it may be an Intel specific issue.
+If anyone has any information about this, or even solutions to it, please report it for others benefit.
+Thank you!

 ## How to build
 1. Download and install [Visual Studio](https://visualstudio.microsoft.com/downloads/) (use the 2022 edition)
    - Select and install the `Desktop development with C++` workload as well as Windows SDK